 Step 3: Identify successors for each silo

 Once the KSM is completed, we’ll use that to filter through your organization’s list of possible successors.
-Depending on the level of work required, it may be necessary to replace one executive with 2-4 successors.
+Depending on the level of work required, it is not uncommon to distribute some silo tasks to more than one successor.

 Step 4: Ensure that successors want to be groomed for the role